 These criteria will guide your approval of requested items from the young people but any items that you are unsure about can be checked with Centrepoint at grants@centrepoint.org.

-Partnering Scheme members can apply for funding for young people who have received a More Than a Roof: Personalisation Grant.
+Partnering Scheme members can apply for funding for young people who have received a More Than a Roof: Personalisation Grant in previous rounds.

 We cannot fund